sdisaacson/boxento/docs/SHARED_CREDENTIALS.md

 ## How It Works

 The shared credentials system stores encrypted API keys and other sensitive data in localStorage.
-Each credential type has a unique identifier (e.g., "openweathermap-api" for weather widgets).
+Each credential type has a unique identifier (e.g., "openexchangerates-api" for currency converter widgets).
 When a widget is configured to use shared credentials, it retrieves its API key from this central store instead of its individual widget configuration.

 ## Implemented Widgets

 The following widgets support shared credentials:

-1. **Weather Widget** - Allows sharing OpenWeatherMap API keys between multiple Weather widget instances.
+1. **Currency Converter Widget** - Allows sharing Open Exchange Rates API keys between multiple Currency Converter widget instances.

-2. **Currency Converter Widget** - Allows sharing Open Exchange Rates API keys between multiple Currency Converter widget instances.
+> **Note:** The **Weather Widget** uses the Open-Meteo API which does not require authentication or API keys, so it does not implement the shared credentials system.

 ## User Interface